lokalise/i18n-ally-jetbrains-docs/language-files/php.md

 ];
 {% endhighlight %}

-### Translations nested under some key are not supported
+### Translations nested after a different key are not supported

+Nested translations are **only** supported if they start from the **root**, in the sample below, the translations are after a different key which is not supported.

 {% highlight php %}
 <?php